-The Swedish equipment rental market is the fourth largest market in Europe, with an estimated size of €1.9 billion in 2021 according to the ERA, representing growth of 2.5% over the previous year.
-The market is forecast to grow by 2.9% and 3.5% in 2022 and 2023, respectively.
+The Swedish equipment rental market is the fourth largest market in Europe, with an estimated size of €1.7 billion in 2022 according to the ERA, representing growth of 3.2% in value over the previous year.
+The market is forecast to grow by 1.8% in 2023 as the construction market should suffer from a weakness in new residential construction, and 5.0% 2024.

-Demand in the Swedish market prior to the COVID-19 pandemic had suffered from weakness in the construction sector, with further declines expected in coming years.
-However, the impact of the COVID-19 pandemic in Sweden, like in the rest of the Nordic countries, was relatively low due to the fact that the country avoided any strict lockdowns.
-While lingering weakness has continued into 2021, equipment rental sector prospects are positive, driven in particular by strong construction rental penetration, which is the highest in Europe at 3.5%.
-The Swedish market is characterized by strong demand for complete rental solutions covering equipment rental and related services to construction companies, including traffic on-site, waste management, or safety solutions.
-We believe that Loxam and Boels are the two largest players in the Swedish equipment rental market.
+Demand in the Swedish market prior to the COVID-19 pandemic had suffered from weakness in the construction sector.
+However, the impact of the COVID-19 pandemic in Sweden, like in the rest of the Nordic countries, was relatively low in 2020 due to the avoidance of strict lockdowns.
+In 2021, the market recovered by 2.5%.
+The Swedish market is characterized by a good level of demand for infrastructure and industrial projects as well as strong demand for complete rental solutions covering equipment rental and related services to construction companies, including traffic on-site, or safety solutions.
+We believe that Ramirent (a subsidiary of Loxam) and Cramo (a subsidiary of Boels) are the two largest players in the Swedish equipment rental market.